marek-sterzik/sshtap/README.md

 While it is not necessary mandatory to use persistent storage, it is recommended to use it.
 Just mount the directory `/persistent` to any persistent storage and the given data will be kept.

+## example

+The file [docker-compose.yml](docker-compose.yml) shows an example of a working configuration using 1 server and 2 clients.